wynnconsultingsolutions/content-performance-analysis/README.md

 ## Findings

-**1. Budget buys scale, not efficiency.**
+**1. Return multiple is U-shaped by budget; the middle is the weak position.**

+Median return is 2.50x under $5M, falls to 1.51x in the $20-50M band, then climbs back to 2.51x above $100M.
+Mid-budget titles are the worst position in the catalogue: expensive enough to lose real money, not big enough to command the release that justifies the spend.

+The two ends get there differently.
+Micro-budget titles hit 2.50x on a 65% hit rate — high variance, carried by a minority of breakouts.
+Tentpoles hit 2.51x on an 87% hit rate, the highest in the catalogue.
+Same efficiency, opposite risk profiles: one is a portfolio bet, the other is a reliable return on a large commitment.

-Production budget is the single strongest predictor in both models: a one-log-unit increase is associated with roughly +55% audience volume and +122% worldwide revenue, holding genre, rating, era, and critic score constant.
-But efficiency runs the other way.
-Titles under $5M return a median 2.4x; titles over $100M return 2.0x while carrying twenty times the downside.
-Spending more reliably produces a bigger title.
-It does not produce a better-performing one per dollar.
+Budget is still the strongest predictor of scale in both models — a one-log-unit increase is associated with roughly +55% audience volume and +122% worldwide revenue, holding genre, rating, era, and critic score constant.
+It just doesn't move efficiency monotonically.

 **2. Horror is the standout acquisition category.**